advertise

 Vancouver Island Wolf Hunting Highlights

-1. Vancouver Island grey wolves are one of the endemic species on the island.
+1. Vancouver Island grey wolves are an endemic species.

-4. The Alpha usually makes hunting and moving calls.
+4. The alpha wolf usually leads hunting and movement calls.

 Where to Hunt Wolf on Vancouver Island?